ocaml/ocaml.org/data/academic_institutions/bologna.md

 ---
 name: University of Bologna
 description: >
  The University of Bologna is a public research university in Bologna, Italy.
-Founded in 1088 by an organised guild of students (studiorum), it is the oldest university in continuous operation in the world, and the first degree-awarding institution of higher learning.
+Founded in 1088 by an organised student guild (studiorum), it is the world's oldest university in continuous operation and the first degree-awarding institution of higher learning.
 url: "https://www.unibo.it/"
 logo: academic_institution/bologna.png
 continent: Europe